varmeh/tech-docs/docs/deployment/k8s/K8sPrimer.md

 ### Controllers

+- Controllers are control loops that watch the state of your system, then make or request changes where necessary.
 - Controllers automate the management of different aspects of the cluster.
 - They handle aspects such as replication, deployment, scheduling, and more.
 - They continuously watch the current state of the cluster, compare it to the desired state defined in the configuration, and take actions to align the two states.